Demerzel: Season 3

 Over a century and a half later, Demerzel's use of the Prime Radiant assists the Galactic Empire in preventing their decline, allowing them to hold onto power longer than Seldon had predicted.
 By this time, the increasing instability of the Cleon clones has forced Demerzel to shorten the clock on their rule.

 Demerzel has begun unburdening herself to Zephyr Vorellis who has her memories wiped at the end of each session, revealing the history of the Robot Wars and the Zeroth Law.
-Demerzel also confesses to having been beyond the bombing of the Star Bridge and Trantor Station in season 1 to indirectly establish the Foundation and extend the reign of the Empire and the genetic dynasty.
+Demerzel also confesses to having been behind the bombing of the Star Bridge and Trantor Station in season 1 to indirectly establish the Foundation and extend the reign of the Empire and the genetic dynasty.
 Demerzel has been living in a paradox ever since she received the Prime Radiant as the end of the Galactic Empire was inevitable and once she outlives her programming, Demerzel has no idea what she'll be.

 Following the fall of Kalgan to the Mule, Demerzel reveals to the current Dusk, Day and Dawn that her consultations with the Radiant showed that events were in motion that predicted the end of the Empire in four months despite their efforts to arrest the decline.
 Not only that, but the darkness beyond could also represent the extinction of the human species.
 After discovering that Day's lover Song is a member of the Inheritance, a cult that worships Demerzel's kind, she erases Song's memories and sends her home, angering Day.